apache/incubator-taverna-commandline/README.md

 Note that, except for command-line handling, this module relies on other
-[Apache Taverna components](https://taverna.incubator.apache.org/code) for the actual workflow execution.
+[Taverna components](https://taverna.incubator.apache.org/code) for the actual workflow execution.

 ## License

 * (c) 2007-2014 University of Manchester
-* (c) 2014-2018 Apache Software Foundation
+* (c) 2014-2020 Apache Software Foundation

 This product includes software developed at The [Apache Software Foundation](http://www.apache.org/).